-Relax your muscles: Keep your jaw loose, keep your shoulders down and occasionally shake out your hands and arms to stay relaxed.
+So, keep your jaw loose, keep your shoulders down and occasionally shake out your hands and arms to stay relaxed.

-So, consciously keep the stress out of your body, and see yourself improve running form, and run faster & efficiently.
+Consciously keep the stress out of your body, and see yourself improve running form, and run faster & efficiently.

 And last but not the least, relax when your body feels tired and sluggish